frkosurf/voot-specification/VOOT.md

 There are also some request errors defined, i.e.: invalid requests to the provider that should be dealt with in a certain manner.
-Only the call that retrieves group membership and user information MUST be supported, the other call, i.e.: retrieving members of a group does not need to be supported.
+Only the call that retrieves group membership MUST be supported, the other calls do not need to be supported.
 When this call is disabled a response code of `400 Bad Request` is returned with `error` set to `unsupported_request`.

 The error response is returned as JSON, for example: